ibalampanis/ai-ethics/guide.md

 7. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
 8. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts"
 9. Staff, C. (2024).
 AI Ethics: What It Is and Why It Matters.
+10. Li, F., Ruijs, N., & Lu, Y. (2022).
+Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.